stacks-network/docs/_develop/zero_to_dapp_2.md

 standard application user.
 Prototyping (paper or wireframes) and user testing can help you determine if your approach is correct before you begin coding.

-1. Choose an application from the Blockstack Browser home page or from the <a href="https://app.co/" target="\_blank">list on the App.co site</a>.
+1. Choose an application from the Blockstack Browser homepage or from the <a href="https://app.co/" target="\_blank">list on the App.co site</a>.

    Blockstack maintains the App.co website as a central place for users and developers to explore and review blockchain applications.
 This site has